anandparikh4/Distributed-Spring-24/README.md

 ### fifolock
 This library is used for controlling concurrent read/writes to two important data structures used in the application.
 One of these data structures is used for mapping requests to virtual servers by consistent hasing.
 The other maintains the count of failed heartbeats for the servers.

+## Design Choices
+Different design choices have been made throughout the application, keeping in mind efficiency, functionality and understandability.
+Some of these are given below:

+### Threading vs Asyncio
+Both threading and asyncio libraries in Python support concurrent programming.
+However, choice was made to use the asyncio library due to the following reasons:
+1. Due to the Global Interpreter Lock, only one thread can execute Python code at once.
+This means that for most Python 3 implementations, the different threads do not actually execute at the same time, they merely appear to.
+2. Threads are used to perform preemptive multi-tasking where the scheduler decides which threads to run and when.
+On the other hand, asyncio model allows cooperative multi-tasking where the user decides which tasks to run and when.

+### Random Hostnames
+When a GET request is made to the /add endpoint of the load balancer, the payload requires the number of servers `N` and list of hostnames `replicas`.
+If `N` > `len(replicas)`, `N - len(replicas)` servers are to be added having random hostnames.
+A random hostname has the format `Server-XXX-YYY` where XXX is a three-digit random number and YYY is a three-digit timestamp based on the current time in milliseconds.
+The chances of two randomly generated hostnames having the same hostname, in practice, is quite low.